jfinkels/jeffraytracer/README.md

 Getting started
 ===============

-This project uses Maven (http://maven.apache.org/) for build management and requires Java 1.6 to compile.
+This project uses [Maven](http://maven.apache.org/) for build management and requires Java 1.6 to compile.

 To package this project into a JAR file, run

     mvn package

-This produces an executable JAR file in the "target" directory.
+This produces an executable JAR file in the `target/` directory.

 To compile this project, run

     mvn compile

 To test this project, run

     mvn test

 To get project reports and development information, run

     mvn site

-You can then view the site by opening "target/site/index.html" in a web browser.
+You can then view the site by opening `target/site/index.html` in a web browser.

 Running the GUI